smoketurner/dropwizard-zipkin/README.md

 ```
 mvn clean package
-java -jar zipkin-example/target/zipkin-example-1.3.7-2-SNAPSHOT.jar server zipkin-example/hello-world.yml
+java -jar zipkin-example/target/zipkin-example-1.3.7-3-SNAPSHOT.jar server zipkin-example/hello-world.yml
 ```

 This will start the application on port `8080` (admin port `8180`).
 This application demonstrations the following Zipkin integration points:

-- You can use the included `ZipkinClientBuilder` to construct instrumented `JerseyClient`'s that will send span traces to Zipkin
+- You can use the included `ZipkinClientBuilder` to construct an instrumented `JerseyClient`'s that will send span traces to Zipkin
 - The service will send request and response traces to Zipkin

 Support